- Low-pitched knocking, detonation, or thumping sounds are heard only at idle speed or slightly above.

 |

-2 |
+| 2 |

-Check for a rumbling sound.
+Check for the presence of a rumbling sound.

-Does the engine make a rattling sound?
+Does the engine make a rumbling sound?

 |